Using cot beds safely

 By Lisa Galliers

-Discover where's best to site your cot bed safely, drop-sided cot bed need-to-know and safe mattress advice.
+Discover where to site your cot bed safely, need-to-know information about drop-sided cot beds and safe mattress advice.

 Where should I put my cot bed?

 As well as buying a cot bed you know is safe, the position of the cot bed in your bedroom or nursery is also important.

 For the first six months, it is safest for your baby to sleep in the same room as you, so follow these top tips to keep your baby as safe as possible at night.

 Best Buy cot beds – these have passed rigorous lab tests for safety and durability

 1) Away from obvious danger

 - Avoid putting your cot bed beneath a wall-hanging frame, especially one with glass, or a mirror.